 Stock Repurchase Program - Our Board of Directors has authorized us to repurchase \$250 million of our common stock in open market transactions.
 The term of the program is a five-year period from November 17, 2005 to November 17, 2010.
 We expect stock repurchases to be funded principally by operating cash flows.
-Given the independent stock option investigation that was in process, we did not repurchase any shares of common stock under our repurchase program during the first quarter of 2007.
-Through November 10, 2006, we have repurchased 10.2 million shares for a total cost of \$115 million (including commissions).
+We did not repurchase any shares of common stock under our repurchase program during the second quarter of 2007.
+Subsequent to the end of our second quarter, we purchased 1.0 million shares for approximately \$19 million (including commissions).
+Since the inception of our stock repurchase program through February 2, 2007, we have repurchased 11.2 million shares for a total cost of \$134 million (including commissions).
 We may continue to repurchase our stock as we deem appropriate and market conditions allow.